zaherkassem/pannellum/doc/json-config-parameters.md

 The panorama source is considered dynamic when this is set to `true`.
 Defaults to `false`.
 This should be set to `true` for video.

+### `dynamicUpdate` (boolean)

+For dynamic content, viewer will start automatically updating when set to `true`.
+Defaults to `false`.
+If the updates are controlled via the `setUpdate` method, as with the Video.js plugin, this should be set to `false`.